Sexual Wellness

 What is the role of anxiety in PE?

 Performance anxiety is a contributing factor to premature ejaculation, where it forms a vicious cycle of rushing, heightened sensitivity and early climax.
 Concerns about satisfying your partner increase stress and reduce natural control.
-Counselling and cognitive behavioural therapy are effective ways to break this cycle and regain confidence, with delay as a component of an overall treatment of premature ejaculation that is both a mental and a physical therapy.
+Counselling and cognitive behavioural therapy are effective ways to break this cycle and regain confidence, with delay being a component of an overall treatment for premature ejaculation that is both mental and physical therapy.

 Is premature ejaculation prevented only by lifestyle changes?

-Lifestyle modification has the potential to play a crucial role in preventing premature ejaculation by maintaining hormonal equilibrium and minimising stress.
+Lifestyle modification can play a crucial role in preventing premature ejaculation by maintaining hormonal balance and minimising stress.
 It is important to have a healthy diet high in zinc and magnesium; exercise; maintain a healthy weight; reduce alcohol intake; and give up smoking.
-Although this approach is very helpful, it is most effective when used with the behavioural method because it will yield the most ideal outcome in your overall premature ejaculation treatment regimen to enhance good sexual stamina.
+Although this approach is very helpful, it is most effective when used with the behavioural method, as the combination will yield the best possible outcome in your overall premature ejaculation treatment regimen and enhance your sexual stamina.

 What are the circumstances under which I should attempt combination therapy for PE?